Key Takeaways

 You must also obtain the written consent of all shareholders to elect S Corp status.
 S corporations can use the simpler cash method of accounting rather than the accrual method and are subject to similar legal fees and set-up costs as a standard corporation.

-If you need help with establishing an S corporation, you can post your legal need on UpCounsel's marketplace.
+If you need help with how many shares can an s corp have, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.